jamietre/iter8/README.md

 # iter8

-iter8 is a small (3k gzipped) data transformation library that works with JavaScript iterables.
+iter8 is a small (under 4k gzipped) data transformation library that works with JavaScript iterables.
 It provides the familiar `Array` API plus a full complement of sequence and set operations like `intersect`, `union`, `except`, and `leftJoin`.

 ## Features